google/flax/docs/experimental/nnx/nnx_basics.md

 ```

 One of the benefits of NNX is that nested Modules as easy to inspect and
-static analyzers can help you while doing so.
+static analyzers, e.g., code completion, can help you while doing so.

 ```{code-cell} ipython3
 print(f'{model.blocks[1].linear.kernel.value = }')